H4tch/hugo-plus/README.md

 	* Homepage groups and showcases content using overloaded Summary templates
 * Use Hugo's menu system to render breadcrumbs
 	* I need a way to parameterize the template code though
-* Update `partials/panel/about_author.html` to reflect the author of the current content
 #### Future
 * Rss links for Taxonomies and Sections.
 * Don't use partial system for customized Sections
 	* Use `{{ template "file.html" }}`
-* Don't use 'description'.
-Just use summary.
 * Table of contents
 	* The system provided doesn't work well
 	* Maybe just have a paramter to enable TOC?